gregtatum/spec-cpp/README.md

     ✔ 'using' follows normal scoping rules
-    ✔ Namespaces can be used individually to simplify namespaces ✔ 'using' is bound by lexical scopes
+    ✔ Namespaces can be used individually to simplify namespaces ✔ 'using' is bound by lexical scopes lambda basic
+    ✔ Lambdas can be defined inline lambdas can take arguments
+    ✔ 3+5=8
+  lambdas can explicitly capture values
+    ✔ 3+5+1=9
+  lambdas capture by copying a value
+    ✔ 3+5+1=9
+  lambdas can also capture by reference
+    ✔ 3+5+2=10
+  lambdas can implictly capture values
+    ✔ 3+5+1=9
+  lambdas can implictly capture by copy
+    ✔ 3+5+1=9
+  lambdas can implictly capture by reference
+    ✔ 3+5+2=10
+  capture defaults and explicit copy captures
+    ✔ It adds the original values.
+    ✔ b is explicitly copied, while a is by reference

 features::pointers